sherzodcode/diary-API/readme.txt

 it's 13:28, i'm in station right now.
 Mood is not the best mood i've ever had but ok.
 Alhamdulillah i'm ok.
 Today i need to start HBS project, and improve NEst js project.
-And add questions to JOB INTERVIEW questions roject
+And add questions to JOB INTERVIEW questions roject.
+Finish muxtor's poster

 ////////